 The only option available that won’t immediately cause massive loss of life, then, is simply accepting North Korea’s nuclear program and engaging in mutual deterrence (ideally without more countries in the region obtaining nuclear weapons to defend themselves).
 This is ultimately the least terrible of several bad options, however, since it doesn’t do anything to resolve the problem in the long-term or help defuse tensions.
 In short, there aren’t any good options when it comes to dealing with North Korea’s nuclear program: virtually every possible option either makes the situation worse or has been shown to be ineffective in the past.
 Hopefully, the Trump administration has considered this and was only bluffing when it stated it would be willing to use force against North Korea’s nuclear program (although who knows anymore?).

-Mark Haichin is a PhD student with the Norman Paterson School of International Affairs at Carleton University.
+Mark Haichin is a PhD candidate with the Norman Paterson School of International Affairs at Carleton University.
 He has a Masters in International Relations (Research) from the London School of Economics, UK.
 He specialises in issues relating to nuclear deterrence and proliferation.
 In addition, he has strong research interests in terrorism, ethnic conflict, and international relations.